ttoino/feup-cpm-proj1/readme.md

 ### Frontend and Backend Implementation

-Following the mock-ups creatin, we then started developing the frontend.
+Following the mock-ups creation, we then started developing the frontend.
 This phase involved translating the visual design elements from Figma into functional frontend components.
 Each page and feature outlined in the mock-ups was implemented iteratively, allowing for easier prototyping.

 Simultaneously, backend development and server setup were initiated to support the frontend implementation.
 The backend infrastructure was designed to handle data storage, processing, and user authentication, ensuring seamless communication between the client-side application and the server.